 At a Glance

 - tvOS runs on the fourth- and fifth-generation Apple TV.
-Newest version is tvOS 12, coming this fall.
+Newest version is tvOS 12, available now.

 tvOS 12 Features

 - Zero sign-on